-We are intending to commence this major highways improvement project on 17 September of this year and are expecting to complete by mid-December.
-The council has been coordinating with housing developers already working in the area to ensure that all the utility connections such as Severn Trent are completed prior to commencement of the highways improvement works.
+This major highways improvement project commenced on 17 September 2018 and was substantially complete by mid-December.
+The council coordinated with housing developers already working in the area to ensure that all the utility connections in relation to the new development such as Severn Trent were completed prior to commencement of the highways improvement works.

 - Spring Hill will be resurfaced between the roundabout and the Orleton Lane junction.